ovh/docs/pages/platform/ai/training_tuto_07_train_rasa_chatbot/guide.en-gb.md

 More explanation are here : [CLI Reference](https://docs.ovh.com/gb/en/publiccloud/ai/cli/overview-cli/).

 Once you have your model is ready, we must deploy the model to use it.
-This will be ensure with the tool AI Deploy from the public cloud.
+This will be ensure with the tool AI Deploy from the Public Cloud.

 ## Go further